JimDesu/basis-lang/README.md

 .cmd !explode: String reason = .fail Explosion: reason
 ```

 Parameters declare `Type name`.
-The `'` prefix on a parameter name marks the parameter as **productive** — the body must write to it on every successful path:
+The `'` prefix on a parameter name marks the parameter as **CREATE**-mode — the body must write to it on every successful path:

 ```
 .cmd compute: Int x, Int 'result = 'result <- x * 2
 ```

 Without `'`, the parameter is read-only (READ-mode).
-The `&` prefix marks the third mode, **reference** — a parameter the body may both read and write, under copy-restore: a written value commits to the caller's slot on success, and on failure the slot is bit-identical to its pre-call state.
-The caller must supply an already-initialized slot, since the callee may read it.
-So every parameter is in one of three modes: READ (bare name), PRODUCE (`'name`), or REFERENCE (`&name`).
+Reference semantics — a parameter the body may both read and write — are expressed today by passing a pointer (`^Type`) and using the postfix `^` and `&` operators in the body to dereference and take addresses; the parameter-mode design space includes a dedicated reference mode that the references describe.

 A command's *expression-style result* — the value when the command is invoked inline as an expression like `#q <- compute: 7` — is determined by the writeable parameters in its signature.
-A writeable parameter is either productive (`'name`, write-once on success) or reference (`&name`, read-and-write with copy-restore semantics):
+A writeable parameter is either CREATE (`'name`, write-once on success) or UPDATE (`&name`, read-and-write with copy-restore semantics):

 - **Exactly one writeable parameter:** that single slot is automatically the expression-style result.
 No further annotation is needed.
 - **More than one writeable parameter:** an explicit `-> name` clause is required, naming which already-declared writeable parameter is the expression-style result.
 The `->` does *not* introduce a new parameter — it only designates which existing writeable parameter participates in the expression-style sugar.
 - **Zero writeable parameters:** a read parameter may still be designated as the expression-style result via an explicit `-> name` clause.
 Without such a designation, the command is not expression-callable.
-For example, a command with two productive outputs needs the `->` clause to make one of them the expression-style result:
+For example, a command with two CREATE outputs needs the `->` clause to make one of them the expression-style result:

 ```
 .cmd quotrem: Int 'q, Int 'r, Int n, Int d -> q =